-- Import records from a database using the Data Import Handler (DIH). - Load a CSV file (comma separated values), including those exported by Excel or MySQL. - POST JSON documents - Index binary documents such as Word and PDF with Solr Cell (ExtractingRequestHandler). - Use SolrJ for Java or other Solr clients to programatically create documents to send to Solr.
+- Import records from a database using the Data Import Handler (DIH). - Load a CSV file (comma separated values), including those exported by Excel or MySQL. - Index binary documents such as Word and PDF with Solr Cell (ExtractingRequestHandler). - Use SolrJ for Java or other Solr clients to programatically create documents to send to Solr.